lumkim16/git_branch_practice/README.md

 # Favorite Things

 These are a few of my favorite things:
--pandas
+- pandas
 - Raindrops on roses
-- Whiskers on cute animals
+- Whiskers on cute sea lions
 - Bright copper kettles
 - Warm woolen mittens
 - Not editing directly on GitHub
 - puppies

+"Hi friends!
+Hope you're having a spectacular day!"